thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 toc_max_heading_level: 4
 title: Does the Bible Allow Slavery? | Christian Apologetics
 sidebar_label: Does the Bible Allow Slavery?
 description: Explore what the Bible really says about slavery.
-Understand the historical context, God's permissive will, and the transformative message of equality in Christ.
+Understand the historical context, God's permissive will and the transformative message of equality in Christ.
 keywords: ["Does the Bible allow slavery","Bible and slavery","Christian apologetics slavery","slavery in the Bible","Philemon and Onesimus","biblical context slavery","God's permissive will","biblical equality","slavery vs servanthood"]
 ---